-- 1. Explain the fundamental concepts, theories and key research in the field of social cognition and perception, attitudes and prejudice - 2.
-Evaluate different approaches in the field of social cognition and perception, attitudes and prejudices. - 3.
-Construct an instrument in the area of attitudes and prejudices. - 4.
+- I. Explain the fundamental concepts, theories and key research in the field of social cognition and perception, attitudes and prejudice - 2.
+Identify main research methods in social psychology - 3.
+Evaluate different approaches in the field of social cognition and perception, attitudes and prejudices. - 4.
 Apply knowledge from the field of social cognition and perception, attitudes and prejudices in practice